auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 transmission medium] makes it real [in that medium], now write this idea down and make it real."
 I was missing the phrases in brackets with only the vaguest conception that I needed to create them to flesh out my concept.
-I had a clear understanding of what I needed to do, but was highly uncertain of any details.
+I had a clear understanding of what I needed to do, but I lacked the language to describe it and was highly uncertain of any details.

 It was immediately clear that I needed to take Dan Friedman's wise advice that "everytime you write a program to do something, you should write a program to